angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 I go to 6 whilst Dylan keeps seven.
 I Duress him turn 1 with only one valid target in :card[Mystical Dispute] and the rest of his hand being Endurance, :card[Ice-Fang Coatl], Griffin and some lands.
-I disrespect Endurance by just jamming turn 2 and setting up a pile with double Oracle in and counter magic for the first Endurance if needed.
+I disrespect Endurance by just jamming turn 2 and setting up a pile with double Oracle in and countermagic for the first Endurance if needed.
 In the end I just need one Oracle to get the job done.